-- 19.11 Explain the purpose of a backwater valve. - 19.12 State why some municipalities require the installation of backwater valves. - 19.13 Identify where a backwater valve should be installed, if required. - 19.14 State why down spout and foundation drains should not be connected together. - 19.15 Draw a number of drain plans, incorporating the foundation drain, down spout and rainwater leader piping connections.
+- 19.1 Define the term, "foundation drain/sub-soil drainage pipe" - 19.2 Identify where foundation drains are installed. - 19.3 Explain the purpose of a foundation drain. - 19.4 State the type of discharge that flows through foundation drains. - 19.5 State the possible consequences of not installing foundation drains. - 19.6 Identify where foundation drains may discharge and foundation sump requirements. - 19.7 Explain why a foundation drain should not connect to a septic tank, holding tank, or any type of private sewage disposal system. - 19.8 State the minimum number of foundation drains required. - 19.9 Identify where cleanout fittings must be installed in foundation drain piping. - 19.10 Define the term, "backwater valve". - 19.11 Explain the purpose of a backwater valve. - 19.12 State why some municipalities require the installation of backwater valves. - 19.13 Identify where a backwater valve should be installed, if required. - 19.14 State why down spout and foundation drains should not be connected together. - 19.15 Draw a number of drain plans, incorporating the foundation drain, down spout and rainwater leader piping connections.

-Number: S00022.20 Title: Floor Drains
+Title: Floor Drains

-Cross Reference to Training Standards: U5457, U5458, U5459, U5460, U5461, U5462, U5465
+Cross Reference to Training Standards: U5457, U5458, U5459, U5460, U5461, U5462,